There are now 2 possible online modes for units:

 - ECON5503 Economic Management and Strategy

-FINA5530 Managerial Finance; enrolment in the Master of Business Administration (coursework)
+enrolment inthe Master of Business Administration (coursework)and enrolment in

-the Master of Business Administration (coursework and dissertation);
+or the Master of Business Administration (coursework and dissertation).

-approval from the Faculty of Business only, which will be determined with regard to relevant documented professional work experience.
+or approval from The Business School only, which will be determined with regard to relevant documented professional work experience

 - Contact hours